 Permanent congenital hearing loss (PCHL) is one of the most common conditions present in newborns.
 About two to three of every 1000 babies born will have PCHL.
 Based on 2016 birth rates, this means about 109 to 163 babies are born in Alberta with permanent hearing loss each year.
 Over half of all infants identified with PCHL are healthy and have no family history of hearing loss.

-The purpose of Alberta’s Early Hearing Detection and Intervention (EHDI) Program is to identify PCHL as early as possible and provide timely intervention to optimize language, development and overall health outcomes.
+The purpose of Alberta’s Early Hearing Detection and Intervention (EHDI) Program is to identify PCHL as early as possible and provide timely intervention to optimize language, development and overall health outcomes for infants.

 The EHDI Program standards (1-3-6) are to:

-Alberta’s EHDI Program is a provincial population-based screening program administered through AHS in partnership with Alberta Health and other key stakeholders.
+Alberta’s EHDI Program is a new provincial population-based screening program administered through AHS in partnership with Alberta Health and other key stakeholders.